chameleon-ai/webm-for-4chan/README.md

 Enable audio volume normalization with `--normalize`\
 Crop using automatic edge detection with `--auto_crop`\
+Crop using manually specified boundaries with `--crop`\
 Automatically burn-in the first available subtitles, if any exist, with `--auto_subs`\
 Print available subtitles with  `--list_subs`\
 Print available audio tracks with  `--list_audio`\
 Also supports a handful of other ffmpeg video filters with `--deblock`, `--deflicker`, and `--decimate`

-Type `--help` for list of complete commands.
+Type `--help` for a complete list of commands.

 ## Extra Notes and Quirks
 - Audio bitrate is automatically reduced for long clips.
 Force high audio bit-rate with `--music_mode`